Updated September 4, 2020

 Myth 4: Short Term Health Insurance is For Temporary Needs Only

-Today short term insurance can be purchased for up to 364-days a year, depending on their state of residence.
-While “short term” health insurance can fill a need for an individual who is temporarily uninsured or waiting for coverage to begin with an employer, many are finding short term insurance is an excellent and budget-conscientious alternative to more costly major medical insurance while waiting for a more permanent option.
-Some of the best candidates for short term insurance coverage are college students, early retirees and 26-year old adults aging off their parent’s health insurance plan.
+Today short term insurance can be purchased for up to 364-days a year, depending on your state of residence.
+While “short-term” health insurance can fill a need for an individual who is temporarily uninsured or waiting for coverage to begin with an employer, many are finding short-term insurance is a budget-conscientious alternative to more costly major medical insurance while waiting for a more permanent option.
+Some of the best candidates for short-term insurance coverage are college students, early retirees and 26-year old adults aging off their parent’s health insurance plan.

-Similar to the assumption that “short term health insurance doesn’t cover anything”, some short term plans do, in fact, offer prescription drug benefits with copays.
+Similar to the assumption that “short-term health insurance doesn’t cover anything”, some short term plans do, in fact, offer prescription drug benefits with copays.
 This is above and beyond a discount prescription drug program.
-On Pivot Health plans, for example, all short term plans have discount drug coverage.
-However, two plans offer insurance coverage for prescription drugs.
+On Pivot Health plans, for example, all short-term plans have discount drug coverage.
+However, there are several plans that offer insurance coverage for prescription drugs.
 If reducing your prescription out of pocket costs is important, carefully read the plan detail description for prescription drug coverage to ensure you purchase the plan that will best fit your prescription needs.

 Physicians and medical facilities accept health insurance.
-They do not discriminate against the type of insurance they accept, or strictly accept ACA coverage only.
-Some short term plans have a PPO network, and you should seek doctors in that network to receive the negotiated rate for services.
+They do not strictly accept ACA coverage only.
+Some short-term health plans have a PPO network, and you should seek doctors in that network to receive the lowest negotiated rate for services.
 Other plans do not have a PPO network and pay providers on an industry-standard scale of Medicare reimbursements.
-If a doctor tells you they don’t accept short term medical insurance, find out from the claims administrator how they pay providers – through a PPO network or from the Medicare reimbursement standard.
+If a doctor tells you they don’t accept short-term medical insurance, find out from the claims administrator how they pay providers – through a PPO network or from the Medicare reimbursement standard.
 In the end, your provider is most interested in how they will get paid, not what type of insurance card is in your wallet.
 In most cases a claims administrator will be happy to speak with your provider about payment processing.

 Individuals who go without health insurance pay on average twice as much as those who have negotiated rates through their health insurance company.
 Going without coverage can be a financial risk.
-If it comes down to affording an ACA (Obamacare) plan or short term medical plan, the savings can be substantial with short term, but it’s vital to weigh your options and select a plan that best fits your financial lifestyle.
+If it comes down to affording an ACA Obamacare plan or short-term medical plan, the savings can be notable with short-term, but it’s vital to weigh your options and select a plan that best fits your financial lifestyle.